 Translating a healthy reference diet into actions that are acceptable and implemented by individuals is beyond the scope of the EAT Lancet Commission Report.
 But inevitably, a transformation of the food system will have implications for individual choices – and that is already resulting in some media stir.
 Some of you have probably read other blogs and posts, including some outrage verging on "…stay out of my kitchen!".

 For those of us at GAIN, as with many people around the world, food is not only about health and nutrition.
-Depending on the day and the context, food may also be about culture, tradition, pleasure, status, convenience, and a myriad of other consideration that often trump healthy choices even those we know we should make.
-Addressing these and finding ways that nutritious food can meet these other food considerations will be part of what organizations like GAIN and others seeking to stimulate greater demand for nutritious food will need to double our efforts on.
+Depending on the day and the context, food may also be about culture, tradition, pleasure, status, convenience, and a myriad of other considerations that often trump healthy choices even those we know we should make.
+Addressing these and finding ways that nutritious food can meet these other food considerations will be part of what organisations like GAIN and others seeking to stimulate greater demand for nutritious food will need to double our efforts on.
 We urgently need to engage more with the economic actors who put food on our tables – farmers and businesses, big and small.

 So what next?